apache/celeborn/docs/deploy.md

    `$CELEBORN_HOME/sbin/start-master.sh`
    Start Celeborn worker
    `$CELEBORN_HOME/sbin/start-worker.sh`
-6. If Celeborn start success, the output of Master's log should be like this:
+6. If Celeborn starts success, the output of the Master's log should be like this:
 ```
 22/10/08 19:29:11,805 INFO [main] Dispatcher: Dispatcher numThreads: 64
 22/10/08 19:29:11,875 INFO [main] TransportClientFactory: mode NIO threads 64